asadovka/cyb_web2/docs/cyb.md

 *Resource management* was not in place.
 In web2 all permission systems was primarily build around a concept of granting access to a particular data which browser has access to.
 While this approach find itself useful it just not enough to run any application from untrusted developers.
 Computing resources has fundamental value now, thus must be carefully managed and metered.
 In web3 its weird that any untrusted app can eat all resources of a machine in no time.
 Moreover, if an application is executed in a sandbox all we need to feel ourselves safe (in addition to authenticated permissions) is ensure that app do not eat more resources than expected.
 Libraries that help app developers to mine some proof-of-work algorithms using visitor machine become ubiquitous.
 Practically that means that in addition to shity ads web2 users will experience even more worse web experience: greedy, slow and battery consuming apps are coming.
 The answer to this upcoming problem in a browser permission system which is able to produce bounds on apps consumption of fundamental resources such as cpu, gpu, ram, storage and broadband.
 We believe that resource management must be in the core of web3 application engine.
 We are currently doing research on how that can be implemented: containerisation seems to be low hanging fruit that can be embedded right into web experience.

 *Permission affordances*.
 Current permission systems are static in a sense that browser provide limited set of predefined apis.
 Cookies, location, camera, microphone, sound and notifications: that is very limited set of things browsers can afford.
 Permissions of a third party developers are not native for a browsers either.
 Browser just don't care about what data with which apps agent want to share.
-We ask ourselves what if a browser can ask apps what kind of permissions they can provide thus exposing this permission to any other apps?
+We ask ourselves what if a browser can ask apps what kind of permissions they can provide thus exposing this permission system to any other apps?
 We believe this approach will allow web3 developers provide experience inaccessible for previous architectures.

 ## .feed